Floor Lamps and Solar Lights

 As an Amazon Associate, I earn from qualifying purchases.

-Hi, I’m Gail from My Repurposed Life, and I’ve been giving new life to old treasures for over 15 years!
+Hi, I’m Gail from My Repurposed Life, and I’ve been giving new life to old treasures for 17 years!
 Old floor lamps might not seem like outdoor lighting, but with a little creativity, they can be transformed into unique solar lights.
 This fun and practical project is a great way to repurpose outdated lamps while adding charm to your outdoor space.
-Let me show you how easy it is to make your own!

 Repurposed Floor Lamps Make Great Patio Solar Lights

-But I got such a great deal on it, paying only $5—so I didn’t mind doing a little prep work.
+But I got such a great deal on it, paying only $5, so I didn’t mind doing a little prep work.

 Gut the Foor Lamp by Removing all the Wiring